8 Ways to Make Holiday Celebrations Inclusive This Year

 Why?
 It’s more inclusive.

 Forget Secret Santa gift exchanges.
-Set up a winter-themed photo booth, or organize a trivia game or scavenger hunt based on the company.
+Set up a winter-themed photo booth or organize a trivia game or scavenger hunt tailored to the company.

 There are lots of ways for companies to inclusively celebrate the holidays with their employees.
 You just have to think out of the Christmas box.